Three Disintegrated Sonnets

 feasting?
 Your body and your bones stay here

-, that’s what you said of the after-
+when you die, that’s what you said of the after-

 life.
 Your body and your bones washed and buried